-4.3 Composing power-aware components
+B. Composing power-aware components

-Approach for Analyzing Complex Systems the way to tackle complexity in RTC is to split a system into multiple small components, and reduce the analysis of the system to a set of local, simple analysis. ac2lus inherits from this possibility: a component is modeled with a Lustre node, having inputs and outputs, and the components can easily be plugged together.
+Approach for Analyzing Complex Systems: the way to tackle complexity in RTC is to split a system into multiple small components, and reduce the analysis of the system to a set of local, simple analysis. ac2lus inherits from this possibility: a component is modeled with a Lustre node, having inputs and outputs, and the components can easily be plugged together.

 This can obviously be used to model a system with several physical components, and applies particularly well when the architecture is well pipelined.
 Actually, this can also be used to model simple scheduling strategies: the Lustre flows can model event streams, but also resource units streams (denoted by β).
-Input flows represent the amount of resource available during a clock tick (β), and the output flows give the amount of resource remaining after the modeled task has ran (β{out}).
-A fixed-priority scheduling between N tasks can therefore easily be represented by connecting the output β{out}^n to the input β{out}^{n+1} of the next one (component n having more priority than component n + 1).
-An example of a fixed-priority scheduler, re-using the GPC component defined in Figure 3 page 4, with two tasks is written as:
+Input flows represent the amount of resource available during a clock tick (β) , and the output flows give the amount of resource remaining after the modeled task has ran (β{out}) .
+A fixed-priority scheduling between N tasks can therefore easily be represented by connecting the output β{out}^n to the input β^{n+1} of the next one (component n having more priority than component n+1).
+An example of a fixed-priority scheduler, re-using the GPC component defined in Figure 3 page 3, with two tasks is written as:

 The connection from a component to another can be done in two ways.
-Either we compute the arrival curves for the output of the first component, and we apply the usual modular analysis for RTC (using a fix-point computation for circular dependencies [16]), or we actually connect the Lustre nodes to do a global computation.
+Either we compute the arrival curves for the output of the first component, and we apply the usual modular analysis for RTC (using a fixpoint computation for circular dependencies [17]), or we actually connect the Lustre nodes to do a global computation.

-An Example of Two-Components System we continue the experiment with a second load-dependent component: if its backlog is greater than 4, the component computes at the rate of 10 events per time unit.
+An Example of Two-Components System: we continue the experiment with a second load-dependent component: if its backlog is greater than 4, the component computes at the rate of 10 events per time unit.
 Otherwise, it computes only 1 event per time unit.
-The source code for this module is given in Figure 15.
+The source code for this module is given in [14].
+The node load_depend_gpc is defined following the principle of the GPC, but the incoming resource in_res is replaced with if (work >= threshold) then res_fast else res_slow; in the equations.